 The G586IPC board has two bus master PCI IDE connectors.
 Bus mastering reduces CPU use during disk transfer.
-This system board is also equipped with two NS16C550A-compatible serial ports, an SPP/ECP/EPP parallel port, a floppy disk drive controller, one PS/2 mouse port and one PS/2 or AT keyboard connector.
+This system board is also equipped with two NS16C550A-compatible serial ports, an SPP/ECP/EPP parallel port, a floppy disk drive controller, one PS/2 mouse port, one PS/2 or AT keyboard connector and one IrDA header for wireless interface.